-Local sales and use taxes levied by cities, counties, transit and special purpose districts can add up to 2 percent to the sales tax, making the combined total on purchases as high as 8.25 percent.
+Local sales and use taxes levied by cities, counties, transit and special purpose districts can add up to 2% to the sales tax, making the combined total on purchases as high as 8.25%.

-You can find your specific sales tax rate at the online rate finder.
+You can find your specific sales tax rate on the online rate finder.

 Personal and real property taxes

 Texas does not have a state property tax.

 Local taxing units -- counties, cities and school districts -- assess and collect property taxes on all real and income-producing tangible personal property not exempt by state or federal law.
 Personal property -- including automobiles, airplanes, boats and travel trailers -- that does not produce income is mostly exempt from taxation.